 The ice-cream at Bodnant Welsh Food Centre is made from the creamy milk of fresian cows.
 Alongside traditional flavours, there’s Bodnant rose, inspired by the roses growing in the neighbouring Bodnant Gardens.
 Or how about milk and honey?
 It’s made from local honey collected by the centre’s beekeeping team.

 Take a tour of Porthmadog’s award-winning Purple Moose Brewery and sample the delights of Welsh real ale made from the fresh mountain waters of the Glaslyn valley.
-The Welsh Highland railway starts running on March 2nd so you may prefer to sip your ale in style from one of their first class carriages.
+The Welsh Highland railway starts running in early March so you may prefer to sip your ale in style from one of their first class carriages.

 Visit the Ugly House tearooms in Betws y Coed and buy some of their famous Welsh honey to drizzle over your morning porridge.
 While you’re there, try their secret recipe Welsh rarebit or wander along the riverbank to Betws y Coed for fish and chips.